pcomitz/668/is651-Chapter07-7ed.md

 Listing 7.3.
 The result of the Guardian request.

 The curl command actually works on the command line.
 Try the following at the gl prompt.
-(Don't foregt tp sign up for a free API-KEY on the Guardian website)
+(Don't forget to sign up for a free api key on the Guardian website)

 `$>curl 'http://content.guardianapis.com/search?q=syria&section=news&from-date=2013-09-01&format=XML&api-key=YOUR_API_KEY'`